-▲ The COVID-19 pandemic has contributed to increased funding gaps for NTDs and health in general.
-Therefore, scaling up funding to include all Implementation Units (IUs) and NTDs is critical- ESPEN-supported IUs should ideally be all IUs as diseases do not recognise geographical or ethnic borders.

-▲ Country ownership: Sustainable solutions are best achieved by countries defining their own priorities, leading the promotion and implementation of these priorities and demonstrating financial commitment to these.

-action is needed across sectors within and beyond the healthcare sector particularly for, but not limited to NTDs79.
+- The COVID-19 pandemic has contributed to increased funding gaps for NTDs and health in general.
+Therefore, scaling up funding to include all Implementation Units (IUs) and NTDs is critical.
+ESPENsupported IUs should ideally be all IUs as diseases do not recognise geographical or ethnic borders. - Country ownership: Sustainable solutions are best achieved by countries defining their own priorities, leading the promotion and implementation of these priorities and demonstrating financial commitment to these. - Cross-sectoral collaboration: Coordinated action is needed across sectors within and beyond the healthcare sector particularly for, but not limited to NTDs79.

 4.4.
-Key recommendations for implementing the NTD Roadmap
+Key recommendations for implementing the NTD roadmap

 To achieve the targets set out in the roadmap and sustain the progress made, global, regional, and national efforts are needed.
-While aligned with the Global plan, these recommendations will be tailored to the unique challenges and characteristics of the Africa Region.
+While aligned with the Global Plan, these recommendations will be tailored to the unique challenges and characteristics of the African Region.